Live from the Southern Command in sunny South Florida.

 And folks, don't misunderstand me.

-I would love for this to happen.
+Would love for this to happen.

-I would love for the people of this country to realize that this stuff doesn't work and it's and when it doesn't work, hold the people responsible for it accountable.
+I would love for the people of this country to realize that this stuff doesn't work.

 I would love that.

-I just haven't seen any evidence of it.
+I just haven't seen any evidence.

 And if the Republican Party isn't going to run around, you've got to help that along.